St Paul's Church, Shadwell: Present

 In January 2005, a team from the congregation of Holy Trinity Brompton moved to Shadwell to minister with the existing members of St. Paul's in serving the local area.
 This follows a number of similar church plants from Holy Trinity Brompton to declining churches around London with the support of the Bishop of London.
 The Rev Ric Thorpe was licensed as the new Priest-in-Charge on 20 January 2005 with The Rev Jez Barnes assisting him as the associate pastor.
 Thorpe was appointed Rector in 2010, and left in 2015 to become the Bishop of Islington.

 St Paul's stands in the charismatic and evangelical Anglican traditions.

+Appearance in literature

+The church is a pivotal location in James Lovegrove's Sherlock Holmes and the Shadwell Shadows.